thedynamiclinker/ld/dictionary/Information Mining.md

+Information Mining. (verb).

-The process of making the [[Implicit Attribute|Implicit Attributes]] of a person explicit.
+The process of making the [[Implicit Attribute|Implicit Attributes]] of a person explicit through any process.

-There are two kinds of implicit attributes: self-explicit and self-implicit.

-## Self-explicit

-TODO

-## Self-implicit

-TODO.
+Different methods may be required to mine the three distinct types of implicit attributes discussed [[Implicit Attribute|here]].